rdwrome/261sp23/README.md

     - the problems you faced (ABDYD: always be documenting your debugging!)
     - how you overcame them
     - *what code you used from others/elsewhere*
-      - where to find that code (specific links!)
+      - where to find that code (specific links!!!)
     - If your problem set does not run correctly document all your debugging.
 I will take points off for code that does not run correctly, but will still give partial credit if it is well-documented.
     - For the purposes of this class, your documentation also helps you prepare to talk about your code in class with your colleagues.